Ibbus93/koa-typescript-boilerplate/README.md

 ### Build the application

-To build the service, run:
+To build the service, that will produce a `/build` folder as output, run:

 ```bash
 npm build
 ```

-A `/build` folder will be produced as output.